Frequently Asked Questions (FAQ)

 5. Establish an Oversight Committee or choose to utilize the CBR Oversight Committee.

-Regulatory Roadmap: Proposing New Studies Using Central Biorepository (CBR) Resources
+Proposing New Studies Using CBR Resources

 Annotations from the medical record are accessible via DataDirect.
 This self-serve tool allows users to get counts of CBR participants who meet desired inclusion/exclusion criteria without any regulatory review required.